recollect your thoughts

 i i i

-And once Al Qaeda began to gain momentum from its operations against the invading Soviet forces, bin Ladin wasted no time in harnessing one of the most potent and timeless tools of the terrorist.
+And once Al Qaeda began to gain momentum from its operations against the invading Soviet forces, bin Laden wasted no time in harnessing one of the most potent and timeless tools of the terrorist.
 The nom de guerre is one of the most sinister and menacing concepts international terrorism has brought to the world.
-A “war name” gives a terrorist instant recognizably, and somehow makes him seem better and different than us.
+A “war name” gives a terrorist instant recognizably, and somehow makes him tougher and more menacing.
 A terrorist becomes something more than a man when he is given a moniker that captures the impact and deviousness of his attacks.

 The most notorious nom de guerre of the twentieth century is probably Carlos the Jackal, the ruthless Spanish hitman.
 Born Illich Ramirez Sanchez, he’s responsible for assassinations and bombings in London, Paris, Vienna, and across the Middle East.
-Within this narration there’s been Omar Abdul Rahman, who had one of his hands replaced with a menacing hook, and who has been referred to as the Blind Sheikh here.
-Even Osama bin Ladin had been known alternatively as the Sheikh, the Head, the Lion, and the Old Man.
+Within this narration there’s been Omar Abdul Rahman, who had one of his blown-off hands replaced with a menacing hook, and who has been referred to as the Blind Sheikh.
+Even Osama bin Laden had been known alternatively as the Sheikh, the Head, the Lion, and the Old Man.

 But one nom de guerre stands out when it comes to discussing Al Qaeda’s unstoppable commitment to the imperative of terrorizing by twisting the arm of the mass media mercilessly behind the world’s back.

-Even before 9/11, bin Ladin demonstrated his commitment to use the multifaceted lenses of modern communications to terrorize en masse by christening a terrorist with a nom de guerre that would make him perhaps the most important and heralded general in bin Ladin’s unholy war against the whole of the West.
-Few have heard the name of a man many would consider al-Qaeda’s most capable terrorist, the man put in charge of bringing bin Ladin’s violent revolution to an international audience.
+Even before 9/11, bin Laden demonstrated his commitment to use the multifaceted lenses of modern communications to terrorize en masse by christening a terrorist with a nom de guerre that would make him perhaps the most important and heralded general in bin Laden’s unholy war against the West.
+Few have heard the name of a man many would consider al-Qaeda’s most capable terrorist, the man put in charge of bringing bin Laden’s violent revolution to an international audience.

-It is a chilling name befitting the most sinister of al-Qaeda’s missions, and was given to him by its leader – Osama bin Ladin.
-The nom de guerre of the terrorist mastermind responsible for crumpling the West’s will to resist the revolutionary bloodletting that bin Ladin is intent on enacting through manipulating and controlling the entirety of the world’s media will forever quicken the pulse and tighten the guts of all who hear it.
+The nom de guerre of the terrorist mastermind responsible for crumpling the West’s will to resist the revolutionary bloodletting that bin Laden is intent on enacting through manipulating and controlling the entirety of the world’s media will forever quicken the pulse and tighten the guts of all who hear it.

 i i i

-Al-Qaeda’s efficacy in manipulating the media isn’t at all bound by what quality of job Abu Reuters manages to do.
-Following the attacks of 9/11, bin Ladin’s right-hand man, Iman al-Zawahiri, spoke against al-Qaeda operatives being killed in silence, and explained that “by using modern communications the vanguard in self-imposed – and more secure – exile can reach out to the population at large without the possibly compromising, and lengthy, process of mobilization through grassroots organization and activism.”14
+Al-Qaeda’s efficacy in manipulating the media isn’t at all bound by what kind of a job Abu Reuters manages to do.
+Following the attacks of 9/11, bin Laden’s right-hand man, Iman al-Zawahiri, spoke against al-Qaeda operatives being killed in silence, and explained that “by using modern communications the vanguard in self-imposed – and more secure – exile can reach out to the population at large without the possibly compromising, and lengthy, process of mobilization through grassroots organization and activism.”14

 This conscious shift away from seeking to recruit new members in person and gain support through face-to-face interaction, and instead using modern communications to appeal to every one of the world’s Muslims at once suddenly changed al-Qaeda from being a group of men like every other terrorist organization and into an ideology.